 Observational Industrial Analysis to Identify High-Level Risks and Provide High-Level Solutions

 Some companies want to save money and prefer to have an observational analysis.
-This can be effective in determining very obvious risk factors and provide high-level recommendations for a specific production area.
+This type of industrial ergonomic service can be effective in determining very obvious risk factors and providing high-level recommendations for a specific production area.
 This type of analysis and report does not score risks and is based on the observation done at the time of the analysis versus reviewing the video.